patbenatar/jquery-nested_attributes/README.md

 ### Adding an item

-Should you need to add an item programatically (rather than when the user clicks the bindAddTo element), jquery.nestedAttributes exposes an add method for this.
+Should you need to add an item programmatically (rather than when the user clicks the bindAddTo element), jquery.nestedAttributes exposes an add method for this.

 ```javascript